w3c/wai-easy-checks/content/description.md

 * speakers’ names in text, and
 * text in a presentation.

 The exact text does not have to be included.
-However all of the information in the text needs to be available.
+However, all of the information in the text needs to be available.

 ## Learn more